Three Reasons You Might Need to Hire a Cat Sitter

 Older cat care

 Elderly cats tend to sleep a lot, so probably won’t be craving playtime during the day.
-However, older cats might suffer more with environmental factors or health issues and need someone to regularly check they’re ok.
+However, older cats might suffer more with environmental factors or health issues and need someone to regularly check they’re okay.
 Senior cats can also get clingier and seek out more attention as they grow old.
 Asking a cat sitter to drop by during the day means your cat can have the daytime cuddles they crave.

 Note: Recently adopted cats of all ages will also benefit from a cat sitter visiting during the day.
-Cats who have just moved into a new environment may need extra socialisation to settle.
+Cats who have just moved into a new environment may need extra socialization to settle.
 Kitties whose previous owners spent most of their time at home will especially benefit from daytime visits.

 3. You or your cat are ill